shaunvxc/envy/README.md

 ##### Great, the file is open, but I shouldn't create a backup before editing a file in my site-packages? :confused:
 This is a good practice, but with `envy`, there is no need!
 Before launching the editor, `envy` first creates a backup of the package in `~/.envies/foo/bar`.

-Environment safe from corruption, you can confidentally throw down `pdb`'s, `print`'s, or any little hack you want!
+Environment safe from corruption, you can confidentally throw down `pdb`s, `print`s, or any little hack you want!
 Whenever you are ready to **restore the package back to it's original state**, you need only run:

 `(foo)$ envy clean bar`